 Generally, cells in our body ages die and are replaced by the new ones.
-But with cancer and tumors, this cycle is disrupted. tumor cells grow and unlike other normal cells, they don’t die.
+But with cancer and tumors, this cycle is disrupted.
+Brain tumor cells grow and unlike other normal cells, they don’t die.
 Eventually, tumor continues to grow more as more and more cell are added to this abnormal mass of tissue.
 Similarly, brain tumor is an abnormal growth of tissue in the brain or spine that can disrupt the proper functioning of the organ.

 Before we to brain tumor causes, symptoms and treatment, let us first understand the types of brain cancer.